QuickPoses/quickposes.github.io/help/1_5/add_more_galleries.md

 ## Nothing works for me!! 😡

+### I can't see the `On My iPad/QuickPoses` in the Files app!

+The first time you want to add a new gallery, there is a risk that the `On My iPad/QuickPoses` folder doesn't show up.
+To fix that, simply follow these simple steps:

+- Open the Files app.
+- Go to `On My iPad` folder.
+- Tap the search bar on the top of the screen.
+- Type "Quick Poses" inside.
+- The folder should appear like this:

+![Quick Poses folder in Files app][4]

+### Still in trouble?

-If you tried all the options above and nothing works, don't panic and [contact me][4] 🙂
+If you tried all the options above and nothing works, don't panic and [contact me][5] 🙂

 [1]: https://support.apple.com/en-us/HT210598 "Use the Finder to share files between your Mac and your iPad"
 [2]: https://support.apple.com/en-us/HT201301 "Use iTunes to share files between your computer and your iPadOS device"
 [3]: ../best_practices/
+[4]: ../../img/help/quickposes_folder.jpg
-[4]: ../../../support/contact/
+[5]: ../../../support/contact/